btoll/stymie-js/README.md

 [1] As an alternative to setting `$HISTIGNORE`, most shells by default allow for any command preceded by a `[[SPACE]]` to be ignored by history.
 Check the value of `$HISTCONTROL` for support.

-Only Linux and OS X are supported at this time.
+Only Linux and OS X are supported.
 There are no plans to support Windows.

 ## Installation